What to Do When Your Windshield Cracks

 The cost of getting your windshield repaired or replaced can vary depending on the car, the city, and special features – like condensation sensors.
 A windshield replacement can cost anywhere from $185 to $1,000 when you add in labour costs.
 According to a recent report, the average driver said they paid around $214.

 That said, be sure to chat with your insurance provider, since your policy might cover windshield repair.
+Windshield replacement or repair is covered by comprehensive coverage, but you may need to pay a deductible depending on your policy.
 For instance, Onlia policyholders have repairs fully covered and a deductible is only charged if an entire windshield replacement is required.

 A few steps drivers can take to prevent windshield cracks are keeping their space from other cars (especially on the highway), driving at a moderate speed, avoiding gravel, and parking in the shade.